 (iii) any other third party.

+(6) An amount that is imposed on the client as referred to in subrule (5) may be set out, or estimated, in the costs disclosure separately from the service amount.

+[Rule 23 amended: SL 2020/221 r.
+4.]

-24. Payment not to exceed service amount unless unforeseen significant change occurs
+24. Payment not to exceed service amount unless exception applies

-(1) A licensee is not entitled to receive payment for a service that exceeds the service amount for that service disclosed in a costs disclosure given under rule 23 unless subrule (2) applies.
+(1) A licensee is not entitled to receive payment for services that exceeds the service amount for those services disclosed in the costs disclosure given under rule 23(1) unless subrule (2) or (3) applies.

-(2) A licensee may receive payment for a service that exceeds the service amount if —
+(2) The licensee may receive payment of an amount (the additional amount) in addition to the service amount if —

-(a) there is an unforeseen significant change in the scope of the work required to provide the service; and
+(a) an amount of work (the additional work), in addition to the work that was provided for in the calculation of the service amount, is required to provide the services; and

+(b) the licensee could not reasonably have foreseen the requirement for the additional work when the costs disclosure was given; and

-(b) the licensee informs the client in writing of that change; and
+(c) the licensee informs the client in writing of the additional work; and

-(c) the client agrees to the licensee continuing to provide the service; and
+(d) the client agrees to the licensee continuing to provide the services; and

+(e) the additional amount is reasonable having regard to the type and scope of the additional work.

+(3) The licensee may receive payment of an amount (the additional amount) in addition to the service amount if —

+(a) the service amount includes an amount that reflects a tax, duty, fee, levy or charge imposed on the licensee under a written law in relation to the services; and

+(b) after the costs disclosure is given —

+(i) a written law comes into operation or a power under a written law is exercised; and

+(ii) as a result, there is an increase in the amount of the tax, duty, fee, levy or charge that is imposed on the licensee as referred to in paragraph (a);

+and

+(c) the increase, or a part of the increase, was not provided for in the calculation of the service amount; and

+(d) as soon as practicable, the licensee informs the client in writing of the amount of the increase that was not provided for in the calculation of the service amount; and

-(d) the amount by which the payment exceeds the service amount is reasonable having regard to that change.
+(e) the additional amount is reasonable having regard to the amount of the increase that was not provided for in the calculation of the service amount.

+[Rule 24 inserted: SL 2020/221 r.
+5.]

 25. Fees for referrals

 If a licensee reasonably believes that the licensee or a person nominated by the licensee will receive a fee or any other benefit as a result of the licensee referring a client to a person who provides another service, then the licensee must disclose in writing to the client the fee or benefit to be received at the time the referral is made.